blockchain-desktop/hyperledger-fabric-desktop/doc/proposal.md

 **Hyperledger Fabric Desktop** is a user-friendly cross-platform desktop application, which helps ordinary users to play around with Fabric network easily.
 It is general-purpose, in other words, an API tool with GUI.
-It can be the go-to client for new comers, and also serve as a prototype which helps accelerate development of custom applications.
+It can be the go-to client for newcomers, and also serve as a prototype which helps accelerate development of custom applications.

 ## Motivation